Planning the usual with something unusual

 As a starting point, from here you have the widest range of possibilities to plan your journey to Hungary.
 You can head towards a lot of directions from France.
 Cross it and head to Germany or Switzerland or just take a short trip to the country and go for Belgium and Holland.
 All in all, it will be the beginning of the journey with around 990 Miles.

 Towards any of these countries, your priority is to get to Austria, Vienna which is in the neighborhood of Hungary.

 The Road To Budapest (213 Miles)

 From Vienna, you should first take the A2 motorway towards Graz and then the A3 towards Sopron (47 Miles).
-In Sopron, you can make a shortstop in the city center and take a walk in the Old Town or take a nice cup of coffee or tea.
-From Sopron, you have to get on the Road 84-85 then M85 to get to Győr (58 Miles).
+In Sopron, you can make a short stop in the city centre and take a walk in the Old Town or take a nice cup of coffee or tea.
+From Sopron, you have to get on Road 84-85 then M85 to get to Győr (58 Miles).
 Győr or named by the rivers that cross it the “City of Rivers” is a nice peaceful city where you can also take a walk and eat something at a local restaurant.

 After the second stop, you should head towards Szentendre going through Esztergom.
 To reach Esztergom you have to take the E60 motorway then the M1 until Tatabánya and from there the Road 117 which takes you to Esztergom.
 Every city on this way is a beauty on its own and in Esztergom, you can visit the basilica.

-The last place before you arrive in Budapest is Szentendre what you can reach from Esztergom on the Road 11.
+The last place before you arrive in Budapest is Szentendre which you can reach from Esztergom on Road 11.
 In Szentendre, you can check the village museum, take a walk next to the Danube or just hang around before arriving in the capital city.

-From Szentendre, it’s only a 14 Mile trip on the Road 11 to get to your final destination the capital of Hungary.
+From Szentendre, it’s only a 14-Mile trip on Road 11 to get to your final destination the capital of Hungary.

 A week of rest, fun and sightseeing